omega1x/pipenostics/README.md

 Moreover, in package documentation we borrow type designations according to [checkmate](https://cran.r-project.org/package=checkmate) notation.

+As for present in order to provide faster release we incorporate unit tests in example section of function description.
+So, unit tests are checked during *r-cmd-check*.

 ## Underlying concepts

-### Corrosion diagnostics and probability of failure
+### Corrosion diagnostics

 It is recognized by pipeline companies that some sections of high pressure pipelines particularly those installed a number of years ago,